beckn/protocol-specifications/GOVERNANCE.md

 ### Working Group Members

 Anyone can send a request to be added to the WG to attend meetings and weigh in with opinions about any decision or through mails.
 To become part of a WG, one must send an email to the WG Admin.
 WG members can participate in discussions on Issues and Pull Requests, and respond to comments in the discussion forums.
-However, the approval of a working group member will not be decisiove in merging PRs to the specification.
+However, the approval of a working group member will not be decisive in merging PRs to the specification.

 # Managing Specification Evolution